 - Place the ball of dough into a proofing basket or any container that is the shape that you want your bread to be shaped.
 (See notes)

-- Let the dough rise again a second time for 3 to 6 hours** at room temperature.
+- Let the dough rise again a second time for 3 to 6 hours** at room temperature until doubled in size.
 (Or you could let it rise in the fridge overnight for 12 to 15 hours)